-If other eye problems are treated and the amblyopia is detected and treated early, most children will regain normal vision in the amblyopic eye.
-Amblyopia becomes much more difficult to treat in older children.
-If there is too much vision lost in the eye with amblyopia, it might be impossible to get it all back, but treatment should be continued until no more improvement is obtainable.
+If too much vision is lost in the eye with amblyopia, it might be impossible to get it all back, but treatment should be continued until no more improvement can be made.

-It is very important that you follow your doctor's advice about treatment.
-This can be difficult, because many children do not want to wear an eye patch every day.
+It is very important to follow your doctor's advice about treatment.
+It can be challenging to convince a child to wear an eye patch every day.
 With the use of atropine as another method of treatment, more and more children with amblyopia can be successfully treated.

 When should children have eye examinations?

 Amblyopia often starts before there is any obvious sign that something is wrong.
 This is why babies and young children need to have their eyes checked at regularly scheduled appointments with the doctor.